radapdal/process/webdevelopmentworkflow.md

 **QA Demo**

 A QA Demo can be requested when there are problematic results from scenarios tested thats needs to be demonstrated to the issue developer for replication and clarity.
 Communicate with the issue developer and agree upon a scheduled short meeting.
 Demonstrate the problems found and how it was achieved, discuss if this can be immediately addressed in parallel while meeting, or too big of an issue and be handled separately.
-Resolve all problems that can be resolved in this meeting and process the outstanding issues accordingly.
+Resolve all problems that can be resolved in this meeting and process the remaining issues accordingly.

 **Handling missed criteria**

 Upon testing, there will also be times when a scenario or result is pointed out that may not be intended with regards to the issue being developed.
 In this case communicate the result to the issue developer, see if it is intended or not.

 - If it is **intended but not in the definitions**, or if it is **not intended but within scope** of the issue, relay to the Project Lead and check merit for definition update.
-- If it is **not intended and is out of scope** of the issue, tag the Project Manager and request for processing.
+- If it is **not intended and is out of scope** of the issue, tag the Project Lead and request for processing.

 Comment the resolution and proceed with the testing workflow.